BlindMindStudios/AngelScript-JIT-Compiler/README.md

 ========================
 A Just-In-Time Compiler for use with AngelScript.

-Currently supports x86 processors, and x86-64 on GCC/Linux.

-Compatible with the MSVC 2010 and GCC 4.6.2 compilers.
+Currently supports x86 and x86_64 processors on both Windows (using MSVC 2010 or later) and Linux (using GCC 4.6.2 or later)

 Last made compatible with version 2.25.2 of the AngelScript library.

 License
 -------

-Copyright (C) 2012 Blind Mind Studios
+Copyright (C) 2012-2013 Blind Mind Studios

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: